Republicans urge reversal of landmark ruling in Montana climate change lawsuit by young plaintiffs

 Instead, the state argued, the plaintiffs — who range in age from 6 to 23 — should be challenging individual permits as they're issued.

-“This is an evasion of responsibility," plaintiff Grace Gibson-Snyder, 20, told The Associated Press in an interview after the hearing.
+“This is an evasion of responsibility," plaintiff Grace Gibson-Snyder, 20, said after the hearing.
 “It’s an evasion of your constitutional obligation to protect our rights and our state.
 Why would you not try?”

-“The bottom line is whatever the state Supreme Court decides, it's more likely to have an influence,” said Syracuse University professor David Driesen, an expert on environmental law.
+“The bottom line is whatever the state Supreme Court decides, it's more likely to have an influence” than last year's lower court ruling, said Syracuse University professor David Driesen, an expert on environmental law.
 “Other states that have those provisions will consider it.
 They don't have to follow it.”

 Officials in Hawaii who faced a similar lawsuit from young environmentalists recently agreed to a settlement that includes an ambitious requirement to decarbonize the state's transportation system over the next 21 years.
 And in April, Europe's highest human rights court ruled that countries must better protect their people from the consequences of climate change, siding with a group of older Swiss women against their government in a ruling with potential implications across the continent.